 I headed back to the motel, grabbed my bags and hopped on the bus to downtown Seattle.
 From there, it was a quick change to the light rail and off to the airport, where I got my last view of Mount Rainier before my flight home.

-Since it was light when we took off (we left at 7.15 local time) I spent a little while looking out of the window and was rewarded with some fantastic views of the Rockies as we flew over northern Washington.
-I did my best to capture them on my camera, having put the DSLR in the overhead locker.
+Since it was light when we took off (we left at 07:15 local time) I spent a little while looking out of the window and was rewarded with some fantastic views of the Rockies as we flew over northern Washington.
+I did my best to capture them on with phone’s camera, having put the DSLR in the overhead locker.

 Once the sun went down (hastened by the fact we were flying east), out came the laptop out and I got to work.
 I know that most sensible people sleep on overnight flights, but I’m a DVT risk which means I’ve got to get up and move around every hour or so, making sleep impossible.
 Having at-seat power and the legroom of the exit row (which means that I can actually type on my laptop keyboard), makes a long-haul flight a very productive thing (when you’re a freelancer/contractor being paid by the article/hour, this is very important indeed).